 - During interactive activities, we strongly recommend sanitizing your hands before touching anything.
 Antiseptic gel will be available to participants in several places on the site and materials will be cleaned frequently.

 - Despite the fact that masks are no longer compulsory in closed spaces, we recommended mask wearing when physical distancing is not possible and the site is busy.

 Information on mask wearing from the public health website:

-- Starting May 14 at 00:01, it will no longer be compulsory to wear a mask in many closed or partially covered public spaces.
+- Starting May 14, it will no longer be compulsory to wear a mask in many closed or partially covered public spaces.